 Regular checkups and digital x-rays are fundamental for the best possible oral health.
-As your choice for family dentist in Gladstone, McDowell Family and Cosmetic Dentistry will determine what type of cleaning is best for your individual dental needs, recommending that each patient visit our office every six months.
+As your choice for family dentist in Gladstone, McDowell Dentistry will determine what type of cleaning is best for your individual dental needs, recommending that each patient visit our office every six months.
 For those with specialized treatment needs, visits may be scheduled more frequently as needed.

 The dental hygiene process of care has five steps:

 - Assessment: Gathering data about each individual patient.